-- Develop a refreshed and diverse festivals and events programme and explore the commissioning of a new event to complement existing activity. - Deliver an events programme in 2027 to commemorate the historical significance of the 700th anniversary of the burial of Edward II and the 200th Anniversary of Gloucester Docks. - Deliver the Gloucester Guildhall Business Plan and the Museum Development Plan - Continue to improve the brands, marketing and communications for City Council-run cultural venues and directly delivered Festivals and Events. - Work in partnership with Gloucester Culture Trust and others to ensure that the Cultural Strategy action plan is delivered and a new Strategy is delivered in 2026, maintaining our focus on making culture accessible to all and encouraging and supporting local talent.
+- Develop a refreshed and diverse festivals and events programme that is inclusive and accessible to local residents and explore the commissioning of a new event to complement existing activity. - Deliver an events programme in 2027 to commemorate the historical significance of the 700th anniversary of the burial of Edward II and the 200th Anniversary of Gloucester Docks. - Deliver the Gloucester Guildhall Business Plan and the Museum Development Plan - Continue to improve the brands, marketing and communications for City Council-run cultural venues and directly delivered Festivals and Events - Work in partnership with Gloucester Culture Trust and others to ensure that the Cultural Strategy action plan is delivered and a new Strategy is delivered in 2026, maintaining our focus on making culture inclusive and accessible to all local residents, and encouraging and supporting local talent.